Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

 A public accountant’s services include, but are not limited to:

 To be a public accountant, you must have a bachelor’s degree and a Certified Public Accountant (CPA) certification.

-They are hired internally and are responsible for performing a variety of tasks depending on the requirement of their clients.
-As a result, they have wide knowledge in the specific industry’s business requirements and processes; therefore, they become more familiar with tasks such as accounts payable, accounts receivable, cash flow, payroll, billing and manufacturing costs reports, etc.
+They are hired internally and are responsible for performing various tasks depending on the requirements of their clients.
+As a result, they have a wide knowledge of the specific industry’s business requirements and processes; therefore, they become more familiar with tasks such as accounts payable, accounts receivable, cash flow, payroll, billing and manufacturing costs reports, etc.

 Being a Certified Public Accountant (CPA) is not required for this position, although it is preferred.

 This type of accountant works in government agencies, offices, or public sectors such as the General Accounting Office, the Internal Revenue Service, the Federal Bureau of Investigation, the Securities and Exchange Commission, as well as government offices.
 They also have an understanding of the accounting principle that is set by the Governmental Accounting Standards Board (GASB).